SBurwash/writing-companion/writing_bot/articles/ai_writing_assistant/article.md

 ### 2. Fine-tune research performance

-The research element of the agent is more of a gimmick at this time, and doesn't integrate that well with the rest of the agent - to turn this into a proper writing assistant, I would need to spend more time into setting it up so that it properly provides article suggestions, adds them in it's context and seemlessly integrates the knowledge in the article.
+The research element of the agent is more of a gimmick at this time, and doesn't integrate that well with the rest of the agent - to turn this into a proper writing assistant, I would need to spend more time into setting it up so that it properly provides article suggestions, adds them in it's context and seamlessly integrates the knowledge in the article.

 ### 3. Continuous learning